 Introduction

 Twitter has profoundly changed how we communicate.
-In only 280 characters, users speak their piece on politics, current events, sports, media, and many other topics.
-Recent development of accessible statistical methods for text analysis now enable mentors to use tweets as pedagogical tools in guiding undergraduate research projects.
+In only 280 characters, users can instantly contribute to public conversations on politics, current events, sports, media, and many other topics.
+Recent development of accessible statistical methods for text analysis now enable mentors to use tweets as contemporary pedagogical tools in guiding undergraduate research projects.

-Some social media data, including tweets from Twitter, is available through website application product interfaces (APIs).
-Twitter shares, via a streaming API, a sample of approximately one percent of all tweets during an API query time period (“Sampled Stream,” n.d.).
-Any Twitter user can access this one percent sample.
-For a price, researchers can get access to larger tweet samples.

-With large collections of tweets, researchers have studied inference of relationships and social networks among Twitter users (Lin et al. 2011); authorship of specific tweets when multiple persons share a single account (Robinson 2016); and rhetoric in recruiting political supporters (Pelled et al. 2018; Wells et al. 2016).
+Some social media data, including tweets from Twitter, are available through website application product interfaces (APIs).
+By way of a streaming API, Twitter shares a sample of approximately one percent of all tweets during an API query time period (“Sampled Stream,” n.d.).
+Any Twitter user can freely access this one percent sample, whereas access to a larger selection is available to researchers for a feeUsing large collections of tweets, researchers have studied inference of relationships and social networks among Twitter users (Lin et al. 2011); authorship of specific tweets when multiple persons share a single account (Robinson 2016); and rhetoric in recruiting political supporters (Pelled et al. 2018; Wells et al. 2016).
 Recognizing the potential utility of tweets for data science research and teaching, we created a collection of tweets over time by repeated querying of the Twitter streaming API.

-Our collection of tweets over time served as a valuable resource in our mentoring of undergraduate data science research.
-Nolan and Temple Lang (2010) argue for students to work with real data.
-Working with real data allows students to develop skill not only in statistical analysis, but also in related data science skills, including data transfer from online sources, data storage, and using data from multiple file formats.
-Collaboratively asking and addressing novel questions with our collection of tweets gave mentored students opportunities to develop skills in all of these areas.

-Mentoring in the work place and in higher education has many benefits, including improving 1) students’ development as thinkers and scholars, 2) confidence in their own abilities, 3) integration into the campus community, and 4) interest in graduate training (Baker and Griffin 2010; Higgins and Kram 2001).
+In line with recent calls for students to work with real data (CITATION Nolan and Temple Lang 2010), our collection of tweets has served as a valuable resource in our mentoring of undergraduate data science research.
+Working with real data allows students to develop proficiency not only in statistical analysis, but also in related data science skills, including data transfer from online sources, data storage, and using data from multiple file formats.
+Collaboratively asking and addressing novel questions with our collection of tweets gave mentored students opportunities to develop competency in all of these areas.
+Moreover,mentoring in the work place and in higher education has many benefits, including improving students’ 1) development as thinkers and scholars, 2) confidence in their own abilities, 3) integration into the campus community, and 4) interest in graduate training (Baker and Griffin 2010; Higgins and Kram 2001).

 While our tweet collection enables us to address many possible research questions, the content of tweets over time particularly intrigued us.
-We hypothesized that high-profile social media events would generate lots of tweets, and that we’d detect social media events through changes in tweet topic content over time.
+We hypothesized that high-profile social media events would generate a large volume of tweets, and that we would detect social media events through changes in tweet topic content over time.
 We present below 1) an approach for collecting tweets in real time and 2) statistical methods for detecting social media events via latent Dirichlet allocation modeling of collections of tweets and 3) reflections on using this data set in research mentoring of undergraduate students.

 Methods